json-path/JsonPath/README.md

 * `?(<expression>)` - an expression
 * `[<number>, <number> (, <number>)]` - multiple array indexes

-`Indefinite` paths always returns a list.
+`Indefinite` paths always returns a list (as represented by current JsonProvider).

 By default a simple object mapper is provided by the MappingProvider SPI.
 This allows you to specify the return type you want and the MappingProvider will try to perform the mapping.
 In the example below mapping between `Long` and `Date` is demonstrated.